bioinformed/glu-genetics/docs/dev_manual/style.rst

 Naming Conventions
 ------------------

-    The naming conventions used in GLU are not always quite consistant -- nevertheless, here are the currently recommended naming standards.
+    The naming conventions used in GLU are not always quite consistent -- nevertheless, here are the currently recommended naming standards.
 New modules and packages (including third party modules) should be written to these standards, but where an existing library has a